 The goal of the CRA's Commercial Beautification & Structural Rehabilitation Grant Program is to provide incentives to existing and new property owners to upgrade the exteriors for aesthetics, interiors to meet code requirements, and to incentivize new construction that will ultimately lead to higher occupancy rates, increased property values, and to increase the visual appearance of the CRA.
 The creation of the CRA's Commercial Interior Renovation Grant in previous years, the reinstituting of the Commercial Beautification Grant and the creation of the Building Permit and Impact Fee Grant that went into effect in FY 2019 helped to further this goal.
 As previously stated the return on investment of the grant program shows that the program is worthwhile in priming the pump of investment in the CRA.
-The program is just back in full effect after being mothballed during the Great Recession.
 There are many properties in the CRA that can take advantage of this incentive.